 (a) Before crossing at grade any track or tracks of a railroad, the driver of any school bus, any activity bus, any motor vehicle carrying passengers for compensation, any commercial motor vehicle listed in 49 C.F.R. § 392.10, and any motor vehicle with a capacity of 16 or more persons shall stop the vehicle within 50 feet but not less than 15 feet from the nearest rail of the railroad.
-While stopped, the driver shall listen and look in both directions along the track for any approaching train and shall not proceed until the driver can do so safely.
+While stopped, the driver shall listen and look in both directions along the track for any approaching train or on-track equipment and shall not proceed until the driver can do so safely.
 Upon proceeding, the driver of the vehicle shall cross the track in a gear that allows the driver to cross the track without changing gears and the driver shall not change gears while crossing the track or tracks.

 (b) Except for school buses and activity buses, the provisions of this section shall not require the driver of a vehicle to stop:

 (1) At railroad tracks used exclusively for industrial switching purposes within a business district.

 (2) At a railroad grade crossing which a police officer or crossing flagman directs traffic to proceed.

 (3) At a railroad grade crossing protected by a gate or flashing signal designed to stop traffic upon the approach of a train or on-track equipment, when the gate or flashing signal does not indicate the approach of a train or on-track equipment.

 (4) At an abandoned railroad grade crossing which is marked with a sign indicating that the rail line is abandoned.

 (5) At an industrial or spur line railroad grade crossing marked with a sign reading "Exempt" erected by or with the consent of the appropriate State or local authority.